ROGERS -- Space for "social distancing" is one of the perks Bikes, Blues & BBQ got when it moved to Rogers from Fayetteville, organizers said.

 Sisemore spoke Thursday at an informational meeting for Rogers city officials and tourism specialists at the Rogers-Lowell Chamber of Commerce building.
 Most attended the meeting via Zoom.

-Raymond Burns, the chamber's president and chief executive officer, listed some of the more probable sites for events, including the Rogers Convention Center, the Arkansas Music Pavilion, downtown Rogers and areas along Hudson Road, where four motorcycle manufacturers sell all year.
+Raymond Burns, the chamber's president and chief executive officer, listed some probable sites for events, including the Rogers Convention Center, the Arkansas Music Pavilion, downtown Rogers and areas along Hudson Road, where four motorcycle manufacturers sell all year.

 The car show at Arvest Ballpark in Springdale will continue there, Sisemore said.
-And events that aren't officially part of the festival, but draw motorcycle enthusiasts, will continue in Eureka Springs.
+Events that aren't officially part of the festival but draw motorcycle enthusiasts will continue in Eureka Springs.

 For 20 years, Fayetteville served as host city for the event that grew from about 300 participants to around 300,000 in recent years.
 The rally grew to include official events at Baum-Walker Stadium, home of the University of Arkansas baseball team.

 The rally was canceled in 2020 and 2021 in the face of the pandemic, and the baseball stadium wasn't available in 2022, leading organizers to move the event, Sisemore said.